wickstudio/wick.db/readme.md

    ```
 7. **Open a Pull Request**: Go to the original repository and click on "Compare & pull request".

-Please ensure your code follows the project's coding standards and passes all tests.
+Please ensure your code follows the project's [coding standards](https://github.com/wickstudio/wick.db/blob/main/CODE_OF_CONDUCT.md) and passes all tests.
 For major changes, open an issue first to discuss what you'd like to change.

+**Guidelines:**

+- **Code Quality**: Write clean, readable, and maintainable code.
+- **Documentation**: Update documentation as necessary to reflect your changes.
+- **Testing**: Include tests for new features or bug fixes.
+- **Respect**: Be respectful and considerate in all interactions.

 ---